 The conceptual project is to potentially expand the production of recycled water to serve the local communities using captured and stored stormwater that is treated using the older 0.2 MGD treatment facility that has been replaced with the 2.0 MGD upgraded and enhanced treatment system.
 Stormwater will be collected from the community municipal separate storm sewer system and stored in a basin or underground vault on public lands.
-The stormwater will be stored to address the lower demand period during storm events and higher wastewater inflows to the facility due to infiltration.
+The stormwater will be stored to address the lower demand period during storm events and higher wastewater inflows to the facility due to infiltration1.
 Stored stormwater will then be diverted at a controlled flow to the 4S Ranch Water Reclamation Facility as a separate inflow from the wastewater to the older portion of the facility.

 The older portion of the plant was the original waste water treatment system that has since been replaced with upgraded systems to more efficiently meet recycling water standards in accordance with the 4S facility permit.
 The original treatment infrastructure is in working condition and is occasionally used to provide flexibility under higher flow conditions.
 This original treatment infrastructure can potentially be used for a pilot project that will treat the captured and stored stormwater to meet recycled water standards and augment current supplies for the community irrigation.
 The pilot project would have an initial treatment capacity of 0.2 MGD.
 The pilot project could be expanded based on the operational results and determination of the cost effectiveness of the system compared to other local and regional sources of recycled water.
-The conceptual layout of the potential pilot project is presented in Figure 1.